Riverdale's Vanessa Morgan Marries MLB Star Michael Kopech

 Vanessa Morgan has found her happily ever after.

 The Riverdale actress married professional baseball player Michael Kopech on Saturday, E!
 News can confirm.
-Vanessa, 27, and Michael, 23, exchanged vows in front of their closest family and friends, including members of the Riverdale cast, during an intimate ceremony at the Historic Walton House in Homestead, Florida.
+Morgan, 27, and Kopech, 23, exchanged vows in front of their closest family and friends, including members of the Riverdale cast, during an intimate ceremony at the Historic Walton House in Homestead, Florida.

-Skeet Ulrich, Drew Tanner and Madelaine Petsch were among those who witnessed their CW co-star walk down the aisle.
+Skeet Ulrich, Drew Tanner and Madelaine Petsch were among those who witnessed their CW co-star walk down the aisle to the song "Truly Madly Deeply" by Yoke Lore.
 About 40 guests attended.
 The bride's sister's Celina served as her maid of honor.

 "We both knew the first day we met that 'this is it' and I'm so excited that today officially starts our forever," Morgan told E!
 News exclusively.
 "Today, I vowed to love my best friend for a lifetime and it was a day spent with those we love in a room filled with endless love.
 I can't wait to spend the rest of my life with him."

+However, for the couple's first dance, they played "My Best Friend" by Tim McGraw.
+Moreover, the father of the bride, mother of the groom, maid of honor and best man all made heartfelt speeches.

+Guests also enjoyed a the VW photo booth and a fortune teller during the reception.
+Wedding planner Tami Varma is the mastermind behind the couple's fabulous day.

 Morgan and the MLB star got engaged over the Fourth of July weekend last year.
-Michael, who previously dated Kim Zolciak-Biermann's daughter Brielle Biermann, proposed in front of a waterfall near the Grand Canyon.
+Kopech, who previously dated Kim Zolciak-Biermann's daughter Brielle Biermann, proposed in front of a waterfall near the Grand Canyon.

-Morgan and Kopech met via social media a couple of years ago.
+The two met via social media a couple of years ago.
 She saw him on her Instagram explore page and said he's her "dream guy," E!
 News has learned.
 She then followed him on twitter and he immediately followed her back.
 A couple of weeks later, he DMed her.
 They spoke for a few months and then finally decided to meet in Chicago in June 2018.

 After their first date, he texted the next morning and said, "That was the best first date I've ever had ♥️".